oigbokwe73/Implementing-AI-Driven-Security-Solutions-for-Commercial-Banking-and-Financial-Institutions/README.md

    - Store the data in Azure Data Lake or Blob Storage for large-scale analytics.

 2. **Data Preparation & Processing**:
-   - Use Azure Data Factory to preprocess the data, perform cleansing, and detect anomalies or patterns in transaction history.
+   - Use Xenhey to preprocess the data, perform cleansing, and detect anomalies or patterns in transaction history.

 3. **Model Development**:
    - Train machine learning models in Azure Machine Learning using historical fraud data.